qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do i block a sender
 - i there i am easilydo user but my account is blocked by you why please remove block on my account
 - how do you block an address
-- how to block an email blocked mails go directly to tbsp
+- how to block an email blocked mails go directly to inbox
 - does this app have an email blocking feature
-- the program is of but why no spam blocked or filters so we can block tbsp
+- the program is of but why no spam blocked or filters so we can block it
 - nice app but how do i block emails
 - block is not blocking nuisance mail
 - i how do i block an email address in us most
-- hello i updated the app a a a the problem is i cannot see the block sender tbsp how to block a tbsp tbsp
+- the problem is i cannot see the block sender function how to block a sender
 - well it figures does not block spam like it says you can block but what you block keeps coming back deleting app bye
-- i regarding blocked emails i have blocked many and i keep getting emails from them this is the main reason i downloaded your app why do i keep on getting emails from those i blocked tbsp
+- i regarding blocked emails i have blocked many and i keep getting emails from them this is the main reason i downloaded your app why do i keep on getting emails from those i blocked
 - blocked users are not being blocked messages still in inbox in us cost
 - my account has been hacked compromised they have access to my emails and have blocked some is there any way to block the block feature
 - this app blocked nothing